-The rule proponent considers that governance and consultation, in respect of retail market procedures generally, have evolved for reasons of efficiency and practicality, such that B2B no longer operates with the separation from other procedures as originally contemplated.
+The rule proponent expressed the concern that governance and consultation, in respect of retail market procedures generally, have evolved for reasons of efficiency and practicality, such that B2B no longer operates with the separation from other procedures as originally contemplated.32 In particular the current working practices of the IEC and the Retail Market Executive Committee (RMEC) have evolved to achieve a level of joint operations such that "they no longer reflect the formal separation set out in the NER."33

-The intersection of B2B procedures with other procedural areas, such as MSATS, means that care needs to be taken that they remain aligned and not in conflict with one another.
+In addition the intersection of B2B procedures with other procedural areas, such as MSATS, means that care needs to be taken that they remain aligned and not in conflict with one another.
 With new categories of procedures likely to be required to meet the anticipated changes in market and technological conditions, this overlap is expected to increase.
-According to the rule proponent, the existence of multiple governance streams will be neither practical nor efficient in supporting these changes, and will lead to even greater administrative complexity.
+According to the rule proponent, the existence of multiple governance streams is neither practical nor efficient in supporting these changes, and would lead to even greater administrative complexity.34

 Nevertheless the operation of the rules ensures that a formal separation of processes is maintained in practice.
 This extends to the use of multiple objectives by the different bodies in the exercise of their respective functions.
 Under the rules the IEC is required to have regard to the B2B objective and B2B principles in its decision making process, while AEMO is directed under statute to consider the NEO.
-The rule proponent considers that the retention of these different objectives is inappropriate and unlikely to enhance certainty and may even have the contrary effect if conflicts arise.
+The rule proponent contended that the retention of these different objectives is inappropriate and unlikely to enhance certainty and may even have the contrary effect if conflicts arise.35